curl/curl/tests/CI.md

  - ... code coverage does not shrink drastically
  - ... different TLS backends still compile and pass tests

-If the pull-request fails one of these tests, it will show up as a red X and you are expected to fix the problem.
-If you do not understand when the issue is or have other problems to fix the complaint, just ask and other project members will likely be able to help out.
+If the pull-request fails one of these tests, it shows up as a red X and you are expected to fix the problem.
+If you do not understand when the issue is or have other problems to fix the complaint, just ask and other project members can likely help out.

 Consider the following table while looking at pull request failures: